-In accordance with Government Auditing Standards, we have also issued our report dated November 9, 2018 on our consideration of internal control over financial reporting and on our tests of compliance with certain provisions of laws, regulations, and other matters for the Individual Indian Monies Trust Funds managed by OST.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of OST's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 8, 2019 on our consideration of internal control over financial reporting and on our tests of compliance with certain provisions of laws, regulations, and other matters for the Individual Indian Monies Trust Funds managed by OST.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of OST's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the internal control over financial reporting and compliance for the Individual Indian Monies Trust Funds managed by OST.